 If we had to sum up our philosophy, we’d aim to be the antithesis of Marc Pincus.

 “I knew that I wanted to control my destiny, so I knew I needed revenues, right, f**king, now.
 Like I needed revenues now.
 So I funded the company myself but I did every horrible thing in the book to, just to get revenues right away.
 I mean we gave our users poker chips if they downloaded this Zwinky toolbar which was like, I don’t know, I downloaded it once and couldn’t get rid of it. *laughs* We did anything possible just to just get revenues so that we could grow and be a real business…So control your destiny.
 So that was a big lesson, controlling your business.
 So by the time we raised money we were profitable.” – Zynga’s Founder Marc Pincus

 Other than the domain name this website did not cost a lot to build as many of the costs are concurrent with other projects.
 The main cost is of course licensing the games.
 The site itself is pretty low key in terms of customizations beyond making a WordPress theme and a few WordPress plugins.
 Our designer created the design for this site in between other projects,

 this site is hosted on a shared web server (we just updated to a snappy new lightning fast server).

 This website is funded through savings from operating other sites.
 Members of our team have worked for a variety of web companies including a company named after a long river and a big web portal before Google made web portals obsolete.
-The founders of this site are by no means rich, but have self funded this project.
+The founders of this site are by no means rich, but have self funded.